tarunag23/electronics-tools-hub/DEPLOYMENT_GUIDE.md

 ---

-## Option 3: GitHub Pages (Static Only)
+## Another Option: GitHub Pages (I Didn't Use This Either)

-GitHub Pages only hosts static sites, so you'd need to:
+GitHub Pages only hosts static sites, so I would have needed to:

 1. **Generate Static Data**
    - Run the data collector locally